EIE2-IAC-Labs/RiscV-CPU/README.md

 ```bash
 $ ./pdf.sh
 ```
-Please note that there is one test-bench, but the shell scripts will configure accordingly.
+Please note that there is one test-bench, but the shell scripts will configure it accordingly.

 >  When testing the PDF function, the default dataset is the gaussian one.
 To change this, please go to ram.sv >  line 18 and change it manually.